daajoe/mccompetition.org/2026/mc_description.md

 Pre-valuation will be run at the Swedish National Supercomputer Centre (NSC) and the [https://www.nsc.liu.se/systems/tetralith/](Tetralith Cluster).
-(Note that StarExec Iowa is about to be decommissioned in 2025).

 Submission will require a private github repository (or similar), from where we can pull the solvers.